aschmelyun/cleaver-directory/README.md

 Which will minify your assets and build the site again with the new versioned files.

 You can then publish your entire project to a host of your choice as long as the web root is pointed to the `/dist` folder.
 Additionally, you're free to just publish the built files in the dist folder by themselves.

-## Roadmap
-Cleaver is still very much in development, and while it's designed to remain as simple as possible there's a few features that could make for a better overall experience.
-Here's what's on the path ahead:

-- [x] Ability to use folders in content directory
-- [x] Add collection containing all content into each view
-- [ ] Ability to add in and use HTML in JSON content files
-- [ ] More detailed build errors if something goes wrong
-- [ ] A better cli interface and style during site builds

 ## Contact Info